Synchronizing Rhythms of Logic: Computational networks in living organisms

+It seems safe to assume that brains compute, but what else they do is less clear.
+The lack of clarity stems in part from ignorance about how brains function, but that lack is compounded by vagueness in defining {\it computation}.
+We have tried to clarify computation by defining computation as representable by live and safe marked graphs.
+On that basis we propose to view cognition in all organisms, from the basal cognition of bacteria to human thinking, as involving both computation and something unpredictable beyond computation, represented by unpredictable changes in live and safe marked graphs.

-We contrast computational networks with the modeling of brains, which is a long-standing topic going back to McCulloch and Pitts \cite{McPitts} and continuing to the present \cite{18neurCompRev}.
-Rather than modeling brains, we primarily model computation itself, whether done by electronics or by a living organism, as in ``lumpy'' biochemistry, suggested long ago by Schr\"odinger for the transmission of genetic information \cite{life}.
-As meant herein, the elements of computational networks are not anatomical elements but logical elements.
-We avoid discussing how logical elements relate to anatomy.
+We contrast our modeling of computation by computational networks with the modeling of brains, a long-standing topic which has persisted from McCulloch and Pitts \cite{McPitts} to the present \cite{18neurCompRev}.
+Rather than modeling brains, we model computation itself, whether done by electronics or by a living organism.
+As meant here, the elements of computational networks by which we model computation are not anatomical elements but logical elements.
+We avoid discussing how these logical elements relate to anatomy.

-Computational networks are free of any assumption of central clocking found in most computers but absent in living organisms.
-Instead, as discussed in \cref{sec:logSync1,sec:steer}, computational networks depend on logical synchronization, maintained by something beyond their logic, calling for attention in neuroscience to logical synchronization.
-The modeling of computational networks benefits from their mathematical representation by marked graphs subject to extra-logical revisions.
-The marked graphs enable two technical results: (1) the existence of multiple families of markings, implying multiple modes of operation for computational networks, as discussed in \cref{sec:3.1,sec:3.5}, and (2) the concept of logical distance, defined in \cref{sec:3.3} .
+We suggest that living organisms exhibit multiple computational networks.
+Examples include: (1) the logically connected biochemical reaction steps of the citric acid cycle (and its reverse) \cite{lane}, (2) neuronal networks with their interacting rhythms \cite{buzsaki}, (3) physiological networks that regulate heart beat and breathing.
+Most of these networks undergo changes, some of which are unpredictable.
+These include: \begin{enumerate} \item Hebbian synchronization during neuronal development \cite{hebb}; \item the evolution of species via transposable genetic elements, so that one species, instead of having to have independently evolved a certain computational network, can, so to speak, borrow it; \item changes via genetic shifts in response to environmental pressures. \end{enumerate}

+Where we say computation, many authors say ``information processing,'' with {\it information} referring to Shannon's ``Mathematical Theory of Communication'' \cite{shannon48}.
+In that theory, information is conveyed over given {\it channels}, but the theory does not address the construction, maintenance, and dissolution of channels.
+If we view a computational network as a network of channels, then computation consists in information flowing over channels, and the part of cognition beyond computation corresponds to the unpredictable construction, maintenance and dissolution of channels.
+As an example of channel re-arrangement, the slime mold {\it Physarum polycephalum} conveys information via locally oscillating cytoplasm flowing through channels formed of actin and myosin \cite{23slime}.
+These channels are in a continual flux of assembly and disassembly.
+In the marked-graph representation of computation as information processing, channels are expressed by arrows of live and safe marked graphs, and changes in channels are expressed by changes in graphs that re-arrange the arrows.